nadavhen/NadavFinalProject/README.md

 - [Biopython](https://biopython.org/)
 - [foldseq](https://pypi.org/project/seqfold/)
 - [ViennaRNA Package 2](https://www.tbi.univie.ac.at/RNA/documentation.html#)
-- with other packges like numpy and pandas
+- other standard packges like numpy and pandas

 the input for the program: